1. Beginning your studies:

 What is the “Handbuch für Lehrende”?

 This is the official manual for teaching staff of our university.
 It is freely available for everyone to read here (PDF; unfortunately only available in German).
-Some aspects of the manual, for example the information obligation of teachers, the difference between ECTS and semester hours (Semesterstunden), registration and de-registration, are also of interest for students, so we encourage you to take a look at it.
+Some aspects of the manual, for example the information obligation of teachers, the difference between ECTS and semester hours (Semesterstunden), registration and de-registration, are also of interest for students, so we encourage you to take a look.

 Where can I connect with my fellow students outside of classes?

-The student representatives manage two groups for the English department: Anglistik Wien and STV Anglistik.
+The student representatives manage a facebook group for the English department: Anglistik Wien.
 Here you can find support, ask questions, exchange notes, compare experiences concerning professors and courses, and find information about upcoming events.
+We also offer a multitude of clubs and societies which you can find here.